algroznykh/uhk/README.md

 # uhk
-ultimate hacking keyboard misc things
+Scripts and misc things for https://ultimatehackingkeyboard.com/